Empiree/DeftSharp.Windows.Input/DOCUMENTATION.md

 keyboardManipulator.SetInterval(Key.Space, TimeSpan.Zero);
 ```

-### Simulation of key presses
+## Simulate of key presses

 You can simulate button presses from the keyboard with this class.
+The simulated keys are fully compatible with other pressed keys.
+If you press the Shift key and simulate the call of some key, the Shift modifier will be applied to this input.

 ```c#
 var keyboardManipulator = new KeyboardManipulator();